Create an account sign-up-diamond

 If you’re the kind of traveller who packs hiking boots before city shoes, Trentino-South Tyrol will feel like paradise.

-• Hiking: The region is crisscrossed with some of Europe’s best walking trails, from gentle alpine meadows to dramatic high-altitude routes.
-The Alta Via trails, especially Alta Via 1 and 2, are bucket-list material for seasoned trekkers.
+• Hiking Tours: The region is crisscrossed with some of Europe’s best walking trails, from gentle alpine meadows to dramatic high-altitude routes.
+The Alta Via Trek, especially Alta Via 1 Trek, are bucket-list material for seasoned trekkers.
 For something more leisurely, the Alpe di Siusi (Seiser Alm) offers sweeping views and wildflower-dotted paths, perfect for half-day hikes with lunch at a mountain hut.
+Alta Via 1 starts at Lago di Braies, which features in our guide to the most scenic lakes in Europe.

-• Cycling: Road cyclists and e-bikers will love the Adige Cycle Path, which glides past vineyards, orchards, and medieval villages all the way from the Austrian border to Lake Garda.
+• Cycling Tours: Road cyclists and e-bikers will love the Adige Cycle Path, which glides past vineyards, orchards, and medieval villages all the way from the Austrian border to Lake Garda.
 Mountain bikers can head straight for the Val di Fassa or Val Gardena, where chairlifts connect high alpine routes with downhill thrills.
+See our self-guided and guided bike tours.

-• Winter: Though our focus is on summer travel, it’s worth noting that this region transforms into a snow-covered playground in the colder months.
+• Winter Tours: This region transforms into a snow-covered playground in the colder months.
 The Dolomiti Superski area is one of Europe’s largest and most scenic ski destinations.

 Trentino